quynhanhha/market-maker-ops/README.md

     SRV -- "ACK / REJECT / FILL /<br/>HEARTBEAT / MARKET_DATA" --> VC
 ```

-The market maker and the flow generator are independent processes that never
+The market maker and the flow generator are independent processes that
-talk to each other directly — they only interact through the venue, the same
+only interact through the venue, the same way two unrelated participants
-way two unrelated participants would on a real exchange.
+would on a real exchange.

 **Current milestone:** the venue and market maker above are fully built and
 independently verified — 89/89 C++ unit tests, 42/42 Python unit tests, and